Unsupervised Solution Operator Learning for Mean-Field Games via Sampling-Invariant Parametrizations: Introduction

 To bridge this gap, we propose a novel framework that uses a single network to solve different MFG problems without the need for retraining.
 Our approach trains on a collection of MFG configurations and learns the \textit{solution operator} that maps between the problem setup and solution.
 The main challenge here lies within parametrizing a mapping between infinite dimensional spaces.
 Recently, neural operators~\cite{FNO, neural_op} has emerged as a prominent framework for learning solvers for partial differential equations (PDEs).
 Naively, one can choose a discretization grid and represent the input and output with their density values on a finite number of points.
 This approach, however, scales poorly with dimensionality and sacrifices the very advantage that deep learning approaches are crowned upon.
 In addition, the training of neural operators relies on ground truth solutions, which are particularly expensive to obtain for MFG problems.

 To overcome these challenges, we employ finite samples to represent agent distributions.
-Our architecture integrates the attention mechanism to processes input samples of any size consistently, offering a discretization-free and scalable approach for high-dimensional environments.
-We also introduce the concept of \textit{sampling invariance} to characterize the desirable features of our network parametrization.
-Additionally, we propose a novel objective that minimizes the collective MFG energy across problem instances.
+Our architecture integrates attention mechanism.
+It processes input samples of any size consistently, offering a discretization-free and scalable approach for high-dimensional environments.
+We also introduce a concept, \textit{sampling invariance}, which characterizes advantages of our network parametrization.
+Additionally, we introduce a novel objective that minimizes the collective MFG energy across problem instances.
 Compared to alternative supervised learning approaches, our method allows for the direct parameterization of the solution operator and can be optimized without supervised labels, broadening its applicability across numerous scenarios.
 Our framework's effectiveness is demonstrated through comprehensive numerical experiments on both synthetic and real-world datasets.
-Our model successfully learns precise and intuitive MFG solutions across various levels of complexity and dimensionality, marking the first computational method for learning high-dimensional MFG solution operators in an unsupervised manner.
+Our model successfully learns precise and intuitive MFG solutions across various levels of complexity and dimensionality, marking the first computational method for learning high-dimensional MFG solution operators in the unsupervised manner.
+By training on the distribution of MFG instances, our method can solve new problems at inference time without further weight updates, which transforms the time to solve a MFG from hours to essentially real-time.

 \paragraph{Contributions}